icerpc/icerpc-docs/pages/icerpc-for-ice-users/high-level-comparison/using-icerpc-with-ice.md

 In practice, this means you can write a new IceRPC client for an existing Ice server, reimplement an existing Ice server using IceRPC, or use IceRPC to create new services for your Ice clients.

-If you start from an existing Ice client or server, the first step is convert your Slice definitions to the new Slice syntax.
-The converted Slice files must specify the Slice1 encoding:
+If you start from an existing Ice client or server, the first step is to convert your Slice definitions to the new Slice syntax.
+The converted Slice files must specify the `Slice1` encoding:
 ```slice
 encoding = Slice1 // required for interop with Ice
 ...

 ```

-Make sure to use the `.slice` extension for these new files.
+Make sure to use the `.slice` extension for these new Slice files.

-If you use IceRPC to create new services for your Ice client, you should start by defining your Slice interfaces with the new .slice syntax (and `encoding = Slice1`), before converting these definitions to the .ice syntax.
-The new syntax allows you to mark a proxy or class parameter/field as nullable or non-nullable; with the .ice syntax, you can't make this distinction.
+If you use IceRPC to create new services for your Ice client, you should start by defining your Slice interfaces with the new .slice syntax (and `encoding = Slice1`) before converting these definitions to the .ice syntax.
+The new syntax allows you to mark a proxy or class parameter/field as optional or non-optional; with the .ice syntax, you can't make this distinction.

 ## Limitations